RichterGui/RichterGui/README.md

 ## Hello, I'm Guilherme A. Richter
--Actually I'm working with NodeJs(Js and TS) in back-end, but I have some front-end skills too.
+- Actually I'm working with NodeJs(Js and TS) in back-end, but I have some front-end skills too.
--I'm currently learning NodeJs streams and multi threading, and I'm learning Java too.
+- I'm currently learning NodeJs streams and multi threading, and I'm learning Java too.
 ##
 <div align="center">
   <a href="https://github.com/RichterGui">